 thorax to the bottom.
 When these muscles contract, the thorax compresses from top to bottom.
 When the

 thorax is compressed, it gets wider, forcing the wings up.
 These are sometimes called elevator muscles,

 The second set of muscles, the horizontal ones, run from the front of the thorax to the back.
 When these

-contract, the thorax becomes shorter from front to back but taller from top to bottom, which forces the
+muscles contract, the thorax becomes shorter from front to back but taller from top to bottom, this forces the

 wings down.
 Not surprisingly, these muscles are known as depressors.

 When these two sets of indirect muscles work together, alternately contracting and relaxing, the bee’s